Jesse Mermuys: Denver Nuggets

 Mermuys spent four seasons with the Nuggets as assistant video coordinator.
 He spent some time as the advance scout for the team.

 Toronto Raptors

 Mermuys was hired by Dwane Casey (the head coach) to serve under him.
 Mermuys began his tenure as assistant coach in the 2013–14 NBA season.

 Raptors 905

 On July 7, 2015, Mermuys was named the head coach and assistant general manager for Raptors 905 of the NBA D-League.

 Los Angeles Lakers

 On July 1, 2016, Mermuys was hired as an assistant coach for the Los Angeles Lakers.

 Sacramento Kings

-On May 29, 2019, Mermuys joined the Sacramento Kings as an assistant coach.
+On June 14, 2019, Mermuys joined the Sacramento Kings as an assistant coach.

 Orlando Magic

 On August 8, 2021, Mermuys joined the Orlando Magic as an assistant coach.

+Phoenix Suns

+On July 10, 2025, the Phoenix Suns hired Mermuys as part of their coaching staff under head coach Jordan Ott.